summa-dev/halo2-experiments/README.md

 - Verifies that the last `computed_sum` is equal to the (expected) `balance_sum` of the tree which is passed as (public) value to the instance column

 TO DO:
-- [ ] Replace usage of constants in Inclusion Check.
+- [x] Replace usage of constants in Inclusion Check.
 - [ ] Check that vectors passed as input to the Merkle Sum Tree are the same length
 - [ ] Check the security of the Poseidon Hash
-- [ ] Create simiplified type for assigned cells